 Has the COVID-19 vaccine been studied in kids?

 Clinical trials until now have largely focused on adult participants.
 The Pfizer-BioNTech COVID-19 vaccine clinical trial included participants age 16 and older while the Moderna vaccine trial included participants age 18 and older.
 Over the past several weeks, clinical trials have begun in children and adolescents aged 12 and older with the plan to conduct more pediatric trials in younger children in the future.

 Who can get a vaccine now?

-The FDA has issued an emergency use authorization (EUA) for the Pfizer-BioNTech COVID-19 vaccine for people age 16 and older and for the Moderna COVID-19 vaccine for people age 18 and older.
+The FDA has issued an emergency use authorization (EUA) for the Pfizer-BioNTech COVID-19 vaccine for people age 16 and older and for the Moderna and Johnson & Johnson Janssen COVID-19 vaccines for people age 18 and older.
 The CDC has recommended that the vaccine can be administered to people with underlying medical conditions, as long as there are no contraindications (medical reasons to withhold the drug).
 At this time, the CDC has advised not administering the vaccine to people with a history of severe allergic reaction to any component of the vaccine.
 Individuals who had prior COVID-19 infection should be offered the vaccine.